Unvanquished/Unvanquished/README.md

 ## Downloading the game's assets

 If you don't have the assets, you can download them first.
 You can download an universal zip from the [download page](https://unvanquished.net/download/), here is the [link to the latest version](https://unvanquished.net/download/zip).
-The `pkg/` folder would have to be stored next to your `daemon` binary.
+The `pkg/` folder can be stored in the [homepath](https://wiki.unvanquished.net/wiki/Homepath).

 Otherwise you can use the package downloader script.
 This script can use `aria2c`, `curl` or `wget`.`aria2c` is recommended.